This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 Diocletian’s Palace

-Located in the center of modern-day Split, Croatia, Diocletian’s Palace is one of the best palaces in Europe to visit, and one of the largest castles from ancient times.
+Located in the center of modern-day Split, Croatia, Diocletian’s Palace is one of the best palaces in Europe to visit, and one of the most famous castles in Europe from ancient times.
 It’s a great illustration of Ancient Roman architecture on the coast of the city.

 Built in the 4th century by Roman Emperor Diocletian, the massive structure was built for his retirement in 305 A.D. from public duty.
 Although he spent less than a decade here before being murdered.
 The enormous complex incorporated everything–the royal house, the baths, the mausoleum, the temples, even the town square.
 Established near Spalatum, Diocletian’s hometown, it paid tribute to the immense power and wealth of the Roman Empire.